ElNeoX-dev/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 The S3A configuration options with sensitive data (`fs.s3a.secret.key`, `fs.s3a.access.key`,  `fs.s3a.session.token`
-and `fs.s3a.server-side-encryption.key`) can
+and `fs.s3a.encryption.key`) can
 have their data saved to a binary file stored, with the values being read in when the S3A filesystem URL is used for data access.
-The reference to this credential provider then declareed in the hadoop configuration.
+The reference to this credential provider then declared in the Hadoop configuration.

 For additional reading on the Hadoop Credential Provider API see:
 [Credential Provider API](../../../hadoop-project-dist/hadoop-common/CredentialProviderAPI.html).

-The following configuration options can be storeed in Hadoop Credential Provider stores.
+The following configuration options can be stored in Hadoop Credential Provider stores.

 ```
 fs.s3a.access.key
 fs.s3a.secret.key
 fs.s3a.session.token
-fs.s3a.server-side-encryption.key
+fs.s3a.encryption.key
-fs.s3a.server-side-encryption-algorithm
+fs.s3a.encryption.algorithm
 ```

 The first three are for authentication; the final two for